-Cornell Mann enters his fourth season as a member of the Iowa State coaching staff after helping the Cyclones achieve unprecedented success during his tenure in Ames.
+Cornell Mann enters his fifth season as a member of the Iowa State coaching staff after helping the Cyclones achieve unprecedented success during his tenure in Ames.

-Iowa State has qualified for three-straight NCAA Tournaments, achieved a 74-31 overall record and posted 11-win conference seasons in each of Mann's seasons as an assistant.
+Iowa State has qualified for a school-record four-straight NCAA Tournaments, achieved a 99-40 overall record and posted 11-win conference seasons in each of Mann's seasons as an assistant.

-The Cyclones, led by the three all-conference players, built on their reputation as one of the most exciting teams in college basketball in 2013-14.
-ISU averaged 83.0 points per game, ranking fifth nationally and leading all “power” conference schools in scoring.
+The 2013-14 ISU team averaged 83.0 points per game, ranking fifth nationally and leading all “power” conference schools in scoring.
 ISU led the nation in assists per game (18.4) and were second in assist-to-turnover ratio (1.74).

 In 2012-13, Iowa State advanced to the third round of the NCAA Tournament for the second consecutive year, reeled off a 22-game homecourt winning streak, tying for the second-best string in school history, and led the nation in 3-pointers per game at 9.9.